jperal720/network-inventory-cleaning-and-validation/README.md

 ## Description

-The purpose of this containerized-DAG-oriented pipeline is to cleanse and validate the observations stored in the inventory_raw.csv provided, solve its ambiguous cases and detect its anomalies –via an deepseek-api-powered FastAPI server– and export the results as inventory_clean.csv.
+The purpose of this containerized pipeline is to cleanse and validate the observations stored in the inventory_raw.csv provided, solve its ambiguous cases and detect its anomalies –via a deepseek-api-powered FastAPI server– and export the results as inventory_clean.csv.

 ## Architecture Visualized